TheKonka/instagram-download-browser-extension/README.md

 > You must open this setting manually on firefox.

-> If you feel slow after a while of installation, try reinstall the extension.
+> If you feel slow after a while of installation, try to reinstall the extension.

+> If you encounter any issues, please try the latest version first to see if it resolves the problem.

 ### Screenshot